Form Factors in Higgs Couplings from Physics Beyond the Standard Model: Phenomenology at the LHC

 After introducing the form factor, $F({p_h})$, the cross section scale as

-From \eqref{eq:csectppzz_withff}, we can see that there are different possibilities of having the SM prediction enhanced.
+From \eqref{eq:csectppzz_withff}, we can see that there are various situations in which the signal is enhance with respect to the SM prediction.
 For $F(p^2)>1$ at the tail of the distribution, the total number of events should increase above the SM expectation if the quadratic form factor term can overcome the linear interference contribution.
 Conversely, for $F(p^2)<1$ at high energies, the cross-section can also be enhanced compared to the SM if the box contribution becomes dominant over the interference and signal.
-So, even for a suppressed Higgs coupling, we can get an enhanced differential cross-section.
+So, even for a suppressed Higgs coupling, we can get an enhanced differential cross section.

 Specifically for the models presented in Section \ref{sec:other}, there can be an enhancement of the SM contribution by enhancing or suppressing the Higgs coupling.
-The scalar form factor induced by mixing with a heavy scalar will enhance the coupling for momenta below its pole.
-The unparticle case can display different behaviors depending on the value of the anomalous dimension $d$ of the unparticle operator.
+For instance, the scalar form factor induced by mixing with a heavy scalar will enhance the coupling for momenta below its pole.
+On the other hand, in the unparticle case there will be different possible results depending on the value of the dimension $d$ of the unparticle operator.
 For lower values of $d$, we get a structure similar to the simple scalar resonance but with a lower enhancement for increasing $d$.
-However, for larger $d$, the form factor suppresses the coupling in the time-like region.
+But for larger $d$, the form factor suppresses the coupling in the time-like region.
 For this case, we can explore the interference structure of the $pp\rightarrow 4l$ to get an enhanced signal.
 We show the effects of the various form factors in Figure \ref{fig:diffcsect_scalar}.

-Due to the requirement of the Higgs off-shellness, the shape modification occurs at the tails of the distributions.
-Comparing the scalar case with the unparticle, we observe that the effect of increasing $d$ is similar to a more weakly coupled or broader scalar resonance.
+Due to the requirement of the Higgs off shellness, the shape modification occurs at the tails of the distributions.
+Comparing the scalar case with the unparticle, we observe that the effect of increasing $d$ is similar to a strongly coupled or broader scalar resonance.
 Additionally, the suppression of the coupling caused by higher values of $d$ for the unparticle case slightly enhances the signal.
 This degeneracy between the observables of the different form factors should be resolved at higher energies when it is possible to reach the entire new physics sector.
-We conclude that the form factors are helpful tools to parametrize the effects at an intermediate energy range when the momentum dependence is accessible through a sufficiently off-shell probe.
+The form factors are helpful tools to parametrize the effects at an intermediate energy range when the momentum dependence is accessible through a sufficiently off shell probe.